From identity theft to chili, ranking the best The Office cold opens

 The spoof sitcom is known for many things: Michael Scott, the epic love story between Jim and

-Dwight Pam, shooting in mockumentary style, Jim’s impressive résumé of pranks, and being one of TV’s greatest comedies.
-But, something they absolutely did better than anyone was the cold open.
+Dwight Pam, shooting in mockumentary style, Jim's impressive résumé of pranks, and being one of TV's greatest comedies.
+But, something it absolutely did better than anyone was the cold open.

 For those unaware, a cold open on television is a brief scene that takes place ahead of the opening credits and often has nothing to do with the story to come.
-And while Brooklyn Nine-Nine is the current king of the cold open, The Office holds all the all-time crown, thanks to the guaranteed sheer lunacy and hilariousness of the first two-plus minutes of each episode, whether it involved an endless parade of genius Jim pranks on Dwight or The Office meeting The Office.
+The Office holds all the all-time crown in this regard, thanks to the guaranteed sheer lunacy and hilariousness of the first two-plus minutes of each episode, whether it involved an endless parade of genius Jim pranks on Dwight or The Office meeting The Office.

-With rumors swirling that The Office could be returning to NBC in some form, it seems like an appropriate time to honor the show by ranking the 10 best cold opens.
-This could have easily been much longer (that’s what she said), so special shoutout to Dead Jim, the KGB, Entourage, Michael’s Levi’s, the IT guy not being a terrorist, and Asian Jim.
+With rumors once swirling that The Office could be returning to NBC in some form, it's always an appropriate time to honor the show by ranking the 10 best cold opens.
+This could have easily been much longer (that's what she said), so special shoutout to Dead Jim, the KGB, Entourage, Michael's Levi's, and Asian Jim.

 Season 6 kicked off in 2009 with the "internet sensation of 2004."
 Michael, Dwight, and Andy have recently discovered parkour, or at least their version of it, which includes slightly opening the refrigerator, kicking the women's bathroom door, riding each other, and jumping 20-feet down into an empty box.
 "They are doing parkour," comments Jim, "As long as point A is delusion and point B is the hospital."